ITLinuxCL/blog/source/_posts/2015-04-08-zimbra-preauth-router.markdown

 {% img right http://i.imgur.com/dJ5jnB0.gif %}
 At [ZBox Mail](https://www.zboxapp.com) we are faced with migrations from production Zimbra servers to Our Cloud Platform.
 Some times the source servers are small enough that you can bring down the service for a couple of hours, migrate all the mailboxes and start again in the new home.

-But _luckily_ for us we are currently migrating a lot of big platforms.
-For big we are talking over 1,000 mailboxes and Terabytes of mail data.
+But _luckily_ for us we are migrating a lot of big platforms.
+For big we mean over 1,000 mailboxes and Terabytes of mail data.
 And `One Does Not Simply` migrate this in a couple of hours.

 So we came up with this procedure to do a _0 downtime migration_:

-1. Setup a split domain between the 2 platforms.
+1. Setup a split domain between the 2 platforms, customer and ours,
-3. the company must announce that a migration is in place, and for as long the migration take place, only the use of Webmail is allowed
+3. The company must announce that a migration is in place, and for as long as the migration take place, only the Webmail is allowed
-3. Every day we migrate a group of mailboxes.
+3. Every day we migrate a group of N mailboxes.
 4. Repeat 3 until finish
 5. Celebrate

-The exclusive use of the Webmail paramount.
-This way you we can use [Zimbra Preauth Router](https://github.com/pbruna/zimbra_preauth_router) an let it redirect the user to the new or old platform.
+The exclusive use of the Webmail is paramount.
+This way we can use [Zimbra Preauth Router](https://github.com/pbruna/zimbra_preauth_router) an let it redirect the user to the old or new platform.

-The way the Zimbra Preauth Router (`ZPR`) works is by replacing the standard Zimbra Login Page and follow this steps:
+The way the Zimbra Preauth Router (`ZPR`) works is by replacing the standard Zimbra Login Page, and decide where the user should be redirected.
+The steps followed are:

 1. The user authenticate against `ZPR`,
-2. `ZPR` looks into a DB file for an entry for this user, any user listed here was migrated.
+2. `ZPR` looks into a DB file for an entry for this user.
+Any user listed was migrated.
-3. If it is a migrated used, ZPR redirects to the new platform, if not, to the current platform.
+3. If it's a migrated user, ZPR redirects him to the new platform, if not, to the current platform.
 4. Thanks to `Zimbra Preauth` the user enter directly to the Webmail, without the need of another validation.

 {% img /images/ZPR.png %}

-This way the users doesn't have to learn a new URL and the migration process is mostly transparent for them.
+This way the users doesn't need to learn a new URL and the migration process is mostly transparent for them.

 For `ZPR` to works you need to configure Preauth Keys for the Domains, as explained at the [Zimbra Wiki](https://wiki.zimbra.com/wiki/Preauth)